MicrosoftDocs/learn/learn-pr/azure-devops/scan-open-source/includes/1-introduction.md

 :::row-end:::

-Mara has prior experience with Azure DevOps and is helping the team use it to adopt a more streamlined process.
+Mara has prior experience with DevOps and is helping the team adopt a more automated process by using Azure DevOps.